JohnCarlosReed/Documentation/git_tip_and_tricks.md

 GIT TIPS AND TRICKS
 ===================

+- Great explanation of what [git add remote](https://help.github.com/articles/fork-a-repo) upstream is for

-If you add a new file and then add more changes, it will appear as modified in git status.
+- If you add a new file and then add more changes, it will appear as modified in git status.
 You can run into conflicts missing that.
 To prevent, git add new file again

 ````
 set editor